aldair-meneses/wp-docker-local-development/README.md

 docker compose up -d
 ```

-Then, acess `localhost` and you will be redirect to the page for the WordPress instalation.
+Then, access `localhost` and you will be redirected to the page for the WordPress installation.

 ## Using WP-CLI